Planning to travel from Málaga to Seville by train? You’ve come to the right place!

-There are several direct trains from Málaga to Seville every day, with the fastest services taking 1h 55m.
+There are several direct trains from Málaga to Seville every day, with the fastest services taking just 1h 55m.
 You’ll depart from Málaga-Maria Zambrano station and arrive at Sevilla Santa Justa.
-Both stations are conveniently located in the city centre, easily accessible by public transport.
-This route is served by Avant trains – the middle-distance service operated by Renfe, Spain’s national railway company.
-Avant trains are capable of speeds up to 250km/h; the carriages are air-conditioned and equipped with power sockets.
-You’ll arrive into Seville refreshed and ready to explore this wonderful Andalusian city.
+Both stations are conveniently located in the city centre and are easily accessible by public transport.
+This 98-mile route is served by Avant trains – the middle-distance service operated by Renfe, Spain’s national railway company.
+Avant trains are capable of speeds up to 155 mph (250km/h); their carriages are air-conditioned and equipped with power sockets, so you’ll arrive in Seville refreshed and ready to explore this wonderful Andalusian city.

 Able to reach speeds of at 155 mph (250 km/h), Avant trains operate short and medium distance high-speed services.
 These trains are intended to cover journeys within the same autonomous community or in two neighbouring communities.
 For this reason, trains generally don’t offer catering services and travel less than 125 miles (200 km).
 They have two types of comfort classes – Turista (Second Class) and Preferente (First Class).